 You want to know why the media doesn't consider it fraud or I don't know why it's not outright fraud.

-The intentions here were to come up with keen emity to save the planet and to save the environment and the polar bears, and to uh and to provide future for millions and millions and millions of dads.
+The intentions here were to come up with clean energy to save the planet and to save the environment and the polar bears and to provide futures for millions and millions and millions of jobs.

-And so how can you have fraud when such wonderfully big-hearted intentions?
+And so, how can you have fraud with such wonderfully big-hearted intentions?

 That's the way it works.